-Collins asked if we knew how to do that type of processing and you'll be surprised to learn that we are experts in that area to make these jeans, so we'll get that figured out.
+Collins asked if we knew how to do that type of processing and you'll be surprised to learn that we are experts in that area.
+I have started doing some groundwork to figure out how the hell to make these jeans, so we'll get that figured out.